$4,299 pp (USD)

 Transfer to Murchison Falls National Park

 Described as the most exciting thing to happen to the Nile along its 6,000km journey from Lake Victoria to the Mediterranean, the 43m-high Murchison Falls is also the centerpiece of Uganda's largest and oldest national park.
-Here you might encounter four of the Big Five (lion, leopard, elephant and buffalo), along with the world's largest population of the endangered Rothschild’s giraffe, and several types of antelope and monkey.
+Here, you might encounter the Big Five (lion, leopard, elephant and buffalo and Rhinos which were recently introduced), along with the world's largest population of the endangered Rothschild’s giraffe, and several types of antelope and monkey.
 Particularly noteworthy among 550-odd recorded bird species are the hulking great shoebill and Abyssinian ground hornbill, and the beautifully marked and very localized white-crested turaco and red-headed lovebird.

 - Main Destination: